Geology Courses

 GEOL 206.
 Invertebrate Paleontology

 This course focuses on principles of invertebrate paleobiology, morphology and taxonomy as they are applied to the study of fossils.
 All macro-invertebrate groups having a significant fossil record are examined.
 Laboratory work centers on techniques employed in fossil preparation, on recognition of taxa from fossil material, and on the stratigraphic and evolutionary significance of invertebrate fossils.
 Oral and written presentations on paleontological issues are expected of each student as an introduction to the literature of the discipline.
 Participation in a field trip is expected.
-Prerequisite: GEOL 103.
+Prerequisite: GEOL 103 or GEOL 110.

 GEOL 207.
 Paleoecology